'How these curiosities would be quite forgot, did not such idle fellowes as I put them down.'

 'Whether it's Scottish lochs or Enlightenment philosophers, the facts of the devolution referendums or the mysteries of Irn-Bru, myths will be debunked and truths revealed in this light-hearted but rigorous overview of Scottish history and culture.'

-Here are some reviews of the print edition (published by Chambers in 2007) -
+Here are some reviews of my Brief Encounters, published by Chambers in 2007 and now free on the web! -

 Witty, light and packed with information -- The Sunday Herald